KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/ol-subscribe-2025.md

 - **Acknowledgment Under Pressure**: The subscription follows increased public visibility of Zenetist mathematical foundations and origin claims, suggesting reactive posture rather than genuine engagement.

-- **Tactic Cross-reference**
-  - 🕳️ **Shimmer Stalk** (Atlas Entry 006): Passive following as a strategy of field mimicry.
-  - 🕳️ **The Gauntlet of Proof** (Atlas Entry 022): Attempt to silently surveil until a moment arises to challenge, derail, or mirror publicly.
-  - 🕳️ **Coherent Impersonator** (Atlas Entry 025): Risk of attempting to simulate alignment through platform gestures.

 ---

 ## Verdict